 The City of Simi Valley is dedicated to having high quality solid waste collection services in order to continue to reduce the amount of trash sent to the Simi Valley Landfill and Recycling Center.
 Reducing waste can only be completed with active participants.
 All local residents, businesses, and government agencies play an important role in making Simi Valley’s waste collection work by being informed to properly use their carts or bins to separate recyclable materials, green/food waste, and trash.

-Franchised Waste Haulers
+Franchised Waste Hauler

 As part of AB 939 also known as the California Integrated Waste Management Act.
 This state law requires each jurisdiction in California to divert at least 50 percent of its waste away from landfills, whether through waste reduction, recycling or other means.
-AB 341 took effect on July 1, 2012.
+Mandatory Commercial Recycling AB 341 took effect on July 1, 2012.
 The State’s Department of Resources Recycling and Recovery (CalRecycle) has adopted requirements to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts.
 This law is designed to reduce greenhouse gas emissions by diverting waste from landfills and to reach California’s recycling goal of 75% by 2020.
-Additionally, AB 1826 requires all businesses that generate four cubic yards of organic waste per week that consist of foods scraps and yard clippings are required to have recycling services for organics.
+Additionally, Mandatory Commercial Organic Recycling AB 1826 requires all businesses that generate four cubic yards of organic waste per week that consist of foods scraps and yard clippings are required to have recycling services for organics.
 Detailed information, resources, and answers to frequently asked questions are available on CalRecycle’s website.

 For more resources, please visit one visit the below links: